ed1d1a8d/personal-website/content/_index.md

 Welcome to my personal website.
 I'm a 3rd year PhD student at MIT under the supervision of Nir Shavit.
-I mostly spend my time thinking about how humanity can build friendly AGIs without greatly harming itself in its attempt to do so.
+I mostly spend my time thinking about how humanity can achieve the upsides of AGI without greatly harming itself in its attempt to do so.

 ### Research Interests